Yangr116/ScalableViT/README.md

 # ScalableViT
-This is code of paper "ScalableViT: Rethinking the Context-oriented Generalization of Vision Transformer".
+This is the code of paper "ScalableViT: Rethinking the Context-oriented Generalization of Vision Transformer".

 ## Classification
 ### Dependency